-“President Biden’s pardon announcement serves as a stark contrast to Senate Republicans, who have been in lockstep behind Mitch McConnell in efforts to block any attempt to end the federal criminalization of marijuana for adults, Strekal added.
+“President Biden’s pardon announcement serves as a stark contrast to Senate Republicans, who have been in lockstep behind Mitch McConnell in efforts to block any attempt to end the federal criminalization of marijuana, Strekal added.

-“We commend this important and necessary step to begin the process of repairing the harms of prohibition,” said co-founder and CEO of the National Cannabis Industry Association (NCIA) Aaron Smith.
+“We commend this important and necessary step … of repairing the harms of prohibition,” said co-founder and CEO of the National Cannabis Industry Association (NCIA) Aaron Smith.
 “Removing cannabis from the federal Controlled Substances Act is the only way to achieve those goals.”

 The NCIA thinks that legalization would make it so that “Main Street cannabis businesses can supplant underground markets.”

-Many people in cannabis communities across the country and the state-legal cannabis industries have been waiting for Joe Biden to move on cannabis.
+Many people in cannabis communities across state-legal cannabis industries have been waiting for Joe Biden to move on cannabis.

 While Chairman of the U.S. Senate Judiciary Committee during the Reagan Administration in the 1980s, he strongly supported the War on Drugs.

-Joe Biden has not indicated he would sign the long-awaited legalization bill introduced in Senate that would impose a high tax, the SAFE Banking Act to help the cannabis industry, or the MORE Act to address social justice issues.
+Joe Biden has not indicated he would sign the long-awaited legalization bill introduced in Senate.
+The SAFE Banking Act would help the cannabis industry and the MORE Act to address social justice issues.
 All three bills have failed to pass the Senate.